General & Intensive English courses at IH Bristol

 Afternoons: free self-study in our study room or explore Bristol with your friends

 Our Beginners' Intensive English course follows the same structure as our intensive courses.
-The 12-week course has fixed start date:
+All students must complete a placement test at time of booking to confirm level.
+The 12-week course has fixed start dates:

 |IHB||CEF||Cambridge ESOL||IELTS bands||Trinity levels||Summary of abilities|